EvansWinner/awesome-line-editors/README.md

 "line editors" and "character editors.
 The line may not be very distinct.
 In the classic Unix ``ed(1)'' editor, the conceptual unit of structure is the line.
 You navigate to and between and around lines.
-Once you've found a line you like, if you want to change something, for example, you issue a (s)ubstitute command, and use a regular expression to specify what you want to change, and then specify what you want to change it to as a string.
+Once you've found a line you like, if you want to change something, for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to as a string.
 So that's nice.
 It takes a little getting used to.
 It's great, though, when you want to do a lot of the same thing all at once, since you can use regular expressions to specify multiple lines at the same time.

 On the other hand, it's not great when you want to do complex changes within one line.
 For that, you want an editor that has surgical commands for digging into lines at a character level.
-But then, it's debatable whether that is really any faster than either using regexes -- or sometimes just retyping the line entire.
+But then, it's debatable whether that is really any faster than either using regexes—or sometimes just retyping the line entire.

 In any case, some editors, like Teco (the Famed Father of Emacs) are called "character" or "character-level" editors.
-For my purposes, they mostly all operate in such a way that they are like a little REPL for a text editing programming language -- a DSL usually not Turing-complete, though famously, Teco's is.
+For my purposes, they mostly all operate in such a way that they are like a little REPL for a text editing programming language—a DSL usually not Turing-complete, though famously, Teco's is;
+and so I'm lumping them all together here.

 ## How do I learn to use a line editor?